Bryn Williams: Bryn Williams yn Theatr Clwyd

 In 2024 it was announced that Bryn Williams would oversee the food and beverage offering throughout the redeveloped Theatr Clwyd in Mold.
-Bryn Williams at Theatr Clywd opened on 6 October 2025.
+Bryn Williams at Theatr Clwyd opened on 6 October 2025.

 Gorsedd y Beirdd (Gorsedd of Bards)

 Williams was honoured by the Gorsedd of the Bards at the National Eisteddfod of Wales 2013 festival in his home town of Denbigh, by being chosen a new member of the Eisteddford Druidic Order.

 Media

 Television appearances

 In 2006, he was a contestant on BBC Two's Great British Menu.
 Williams interviewed his grandmother about dishes she used to eat as a child before settling on a menu.
 He beat Angela Hartnett in the regional round, and went on to win the public's vote to cook his fish course of 'Turbot with Oxtail' at Queen Elizabeth's 80th-birthday banquet at Mansion House.
 He retained his crown when he beat Matt Tebbutt in 2007.
 He has since become a familiar face on Saturday Kitchen, also making appearances on Something for the Weekend and Market Kitchen.

 Williams's first language is Welsh, and he has appeared in several programmes on the Welsh-language television channel, S4C.
 He was one of three judges on the very popular Welsh-language cooking competition programme Chez / Casa Dudley; the third series started in Autumn 2008.

 A six-part series of Cegin Bryn (Bryn's Kitchen) started on S4C in March 2012.
 The programme is based on his cookbook Bryn's Kitchen and features six key ingredients, cooked in three different ways whilst also tracking their journey from source to plate.
 The second series of Cegin Bryn quickly followed in January 2013.

 Williams cooked live every day in the GMTV kitchen with Myleene Klass during the last week of its 17 years as a breakfast television broadcaster on ITV.
 GMTV came to an end on 3 September 2010.